Pledges And Targets

 - To maintain 40% of the total area of the country under forest cover

-- To reduce about 14 million tonnes of CO2e by 2020 with a sub-national project on REDD+
+- To reduce about 14 million tonnes of CO2e by 2020 with a sub-national project on REDD+ to address deforestation and forest degradation

 - To build an electrical (hydro-powered) rail network by 2040